martbetz/martbetz.github.io/_posts/2023-08-29-x-t10-thumb-grip-repair.md

 ---

+¹ Once I've refined the process, I'll put together a guide.

-¹ £156, to be exact, but at least it's still an option (the price includes all taxes, all parts and labour, full postage and packing, and a twelve-month warranty). 😊
+² £156, to be exact, but at least it's still an option (the price includes all taxes, all parts and labour, full postage and packing, and a twelve-month warranty). 😊